DeveloperThomas/zellwk.com/src/posts/2020-12-30-case-conversion.md

 I can do this by:

 1. Splitting the word at each `-`.
 This creates an array of words.
-2. Loop through the array and capitalize the first letter if it's not the first word.
+2. Loop through the array and capitalize the first letter (not including the first word).

 ```javascript
 function toCamel (string) {